sungyun98/PhaseRetrieval/README.md

 Multi-GPU calculation supported by torch.nn.DataParallel wrapper

-note that references of each functions are written in docstring
+note that references of each functions are written in docstring it is recommended to retrain PRModule.Preconditioner.DenoisingNetwork for your purpose

 1. Basic Notations
     - u: r-space complex matrix corresponding to object (i.e. electron density)